Search

 This guide is ideal for developers who:

-• Are comfortable using Git and Node.js to set up local development environments.
+• Are familiar with Git and Node.js on local environments.

-• Clone the CE.SDK Svelte integration project from GitHub.
+• Clone the CE.SDK Svelte project from GitHub.

 • Install dependencies and run the project locally.